darkTemplar/Jetsons/term1/BehavioralCloning/behavioral_cloning_report.md

 To combat that, I modified my model in the following ways:

 i) Increase the number of training epochs from 5 to 20 in steps of 5 (so tried 10, 15, 20).
-15 seemed to work best given the training data.
+Used ModelCheckpoint in Keras to save the best model in each case (criteria being minimizing validation loss).
+Most of the time the best loss was achieved by epoch 10, so final model uses 10 epochs.

-ii) Increase batch size from default of 32 in keras to 64, 128
+ii) Increase batch size from default of 32 in keras to 64, 128, 256.
+Once again ModelCheckpoint indicated no significant validation loss reduction was achieved by increasing batch size from 32.

 iii) Reduced the number of nodes in the first fully connected layer from 1164 to 500